WarRaft/war3mpq/Writerside/topics/w3g.md

 | 314a    | version 1         | 6034  | 2003-06-02   |
 | 315     | version 1         | 6034  | 2003-06-10   |

-(*) Patch 305 and 305a still use the old V0 GameVersion scheme (2 words).
+> Patch 305 and 305a still use the old V0 GameVersion scheme (2 words).

-Notes:

-- 313 replays might be convertable to FT retail 1.07 replays.
+> 313 replays might be convertable to FT retail 1.07 replays.

-- 315 replays might be convertable to FT retail 1.10/1.11 replays.
+> 315 replays might be convertable to FT retail 1.10/1.11 replays.

 ### Beta versions of various patches